KNOLSKAPE/chameleon/README.md

 **Not only can you choose from the variety of styles provided by the library but also add your own styles by changing just one file.**

 **The icing on the cake is, once set up, themes can be updated without pushing a new version of your app to the playstore.
-So, your users can see your changes on the fly.**
+So, your users can see your changes on the fly, just by changing the style JSON files on your server.**

-Also, we will be soon updating the library to enable you to save your themes' key-values in your backend and hence, not disturb your app codebase!

 -----